-In the scene Crow has come to represent death itself.
+In the scene, Crow has come to represent death itself.
 In Revelations, during the coming of the four horsemen, one rides a pale horse.
-This rider is Death who now find himself within the body of a Crow.
-While in other circumstances this entrance would be shocking to all who observed it, in this case “none of the Indian panic.”
+This rider is Death who now finds himself within the body of a Crow.
+While in other circumstances this entrance would be shocking to all who observed it, in this case, “none of the Indian panic.”

 None of the attendees are shocked to see this rider on his pale horse, it is as if they all knew what was coming and had learned to expect it a long time ago.
 Perhaps, as long ago as the days of Cain and Abel when Crow first understood his destiny.

 Sherman Alexie was born in 1966 in Spokane, Washington.
 He is a Spokane/Coeur d’Alene tribal member and grew up on the Spoken Indian Reservation.
 After a childhood plagued with illness, he attended Jesuit Gonzaga University before transferring to Washington State University in 1987.
 It was here that he first began to write poetry and prose.

 Alexie has published a number of prize winning books that detail the lives of Native Americans living on reservations.
 One of his most well-known works, the collection of short stories, The Lone Ranger and Tonto Fistfight in Heaven, won a PEN/Hemingway Award.
 Additionally, his poetic works earned him the World Heavyweight Poetry title, which he held for four years.